Relevant to beekeeping pages only

-I am unable to guarantee inclusion of any material, but will include good quality material if and when possible.
+I am unable to guarantee inclusion of material, but I will include good quality material if and when possible.
 I retain the right to edit material and include or exclude it for whatever reason and no correspondence will be entered into.
-I will give credit for both text and images where I think fit.
-It must be accepted by contributors that material may subsequently be used elsewhere and possibly out of context.
+I will give credit for both text and images where I think appropriate.
+It must be accepted by contributors that material may subsequently be used elsewhere and possibly out of context by users.
 I am unable to control that and will accept no responsibility.
 It is a risk that contributors will have to take when submitting material.

 Dave Cushman was proud of the fact his website was highly ranked.
 This was partly because of the high quality of information and the amount of traffic.
 I hope you enjoy surfing this website and will return regularly.

 Copying of Material

 I am aware that some material has been copied from this website and is displayed on another one that appears to have been set up for that purpose.
 It was Dave Cushman's policy to make all beekeeping items on this website free of copyright, as he wanted it to be freely available for all beekeepers to help them become more knowledgeable.
 Dave was a very generous man and for that reason I do not intend taking any action.

 I have had a large number of messages, discussions and calls informing me of the situation.
 Many have shown anger, annoyance and distaste for what has happened and I thank beekeepers for being kind enough to take the trouble to express their concerns.

 In the weeks before he died, Dave indicated he was concerned this website might get into the hands of those who may abuse it and use it for their own purposes.
 I believe he would have been furious at this development.